Electrostasy/dots/README.md

 # dots

 This repository contains a [Nix] [flake] for packages, [NixOS] modules & configurations across my various devices.
-This README can be considered as documentation for this flake and the managed devices.
+This README is to be considered documentation for this flake and the managed devices.

 The other sections describe what hosts are managed by this flake, the devices